unimi-dse/c34a5d0e/README.md

 The function StudentsDistruibution() represents through a map the density of students that attend DSE by their nationalities.
 Type ?StudentsDistribution.

-- GradeCalculator
+- GradeCalculatorGUI

-The function GradeCalculator() runs a Graphical User Interface to understand the final degree classification obtained just writing the name used in the csv file.
+The function GradeCalculatorGUI() runs a Graphical User Interface to understand the final degree classification obtained just writing the name used in the csv file.